iman-zamani/Terminal-Minesweeper/README.md

 - Press `1` to place or remove a flag.
 - Press `2` to reveal the contents of a cell.
 - `Q` can be used to quit the game from the main gameplay screen.

+## License

+Terminal-Minesweeper is open-source software licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.